General Information About Pheochromocytoma and Paraganglioma

 - Whether the tumor is in one area only or has spread to other places in the body.

-- Whether there are symptoms caused by a higher-than-normal amount of catecholamines.
+- Whether there are signs or symptoms caused by a higher-than-normal amount of catecholamines.

 - Whether the tumor has just been diagnosed or has recurred (come back).